aisu-wata0/Spermack/README.md

 <h1 align="center">Troubleshooting</h1>

+<p align="center">{ ok: false, error: 'invalid_auth' }</p>

+Something with your config.js is incorrect.
+The most likely cause of this is you not including the "xoxc-" or "xoxd-" parts in your token/cookie.

 <p align="center">{ ok: false, error: 'invalid_blocks_format' }</p>

 Claude cannot handle any backslashes(\\) anywhere.
 If one shows up on a chararcter card or a in a conversation, this error will occur.
 Remove all backslashes to fix this.